-So the apostles called a meeting of all the believers in Jerusalem.
-They outlined the problem and asked the community to select seven men, to whom the apostles would delegate the food distribution (diakonein) and assuredly other responsibilities.
+They outlined the problem and asked the all the disciples to select seven men, to whom the apostles would delegate the food distribution (diakonein) and assuredly other responsibilities.
 The community would select the seven, but the apostles set forth two criteria.
 They must well-respected and it must be clear to all that the men have been endowed by the Holy Spirit with exceptional wisdom.
 Seven men were chosen; their names are listed in verse five above.
 In front of the community, the apostles prayed over the seven and laid their hands on them, which denoted a sharing of the apostles' authoritative power.
 The apostles were ensuring that as they delegated responsibility, they also gave these men authority.
 The apostles would continue to serve (diakonia) but would now focus on prayer and the proclamation of the Gospel.